Sino-German Energy Partnership

 The Sino-German Energy Partnership contributes to sharing lessons learned from Germany’s energy transition with China and to raising awareness among Chinese energy sector stakeholders of the challenges involved in the energy transition.
 Regular working group meetings and high-level bilateral meetings facilitate in-depth political and technical dialogue between German and Chinese decision-makers on the energy transition.
 Priority areas of the cooperation are expanding renewable energies and increasing energy efficiency in industry and buildings.

 The energy partnership combines high-level government dialogue and expert advice with the involvement of the private sector.
 BMWi, the National Development and Reform Commission (NDRC) and the National Energy Administration (NEA) of the People’s Republic of China agreed on the specific areas they wanted to focus on.
 These are being addressed by two thematic working groups:

 Energy Working Group:

-- Promotion of renewable energy
+- Promotion and system integration of renewable energy

 - Electricity market regulation and reform

 - Power sector flexibilisation and energy storage